RichieBzzzt/Aadder/README.md

 # Aadder

-AAdder is to be used in an Azure DevOps pipeline that uses Azure PowerShell tasks.
+Aadder is to be used in an Azure DevOps pipeline that uses Azure PowerShell tasks.

 ## How To